supcik/academic-www/content/docs/managing-content.md

 ## Removing content

-Generally, to remove content, simply delete the relevant page file/folder from your `content/post`, `content/publication`, `content/project`, or `content/talk` folder.
+To remove content permanently, simply delete the relevant page file/folder within your `content/` folder.

+To temporarily unpublish content, set `draft = true` at the top of a page's front matter.

 ## View your updated site